Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ## `@shopify/polaris-tokens`

-`@shopify/polaris-tokens` is no longer a dependency and using tokens from `@shopify/polaris-tokens` is deprecated.
-The library will continue to be available via NPM, however we highly encourage removing any usage in your application and instead using token values from `@shopify/polaris`.
+`@shopify/polaris-tokens` is no longer a dependency.
+The library will continue to be available via NPM, however we highly encourage removing any usage in your application.